Amazon warehouse workers decide this week whether to unionize

 Amazon's first US union could form in the South

-The Bessemer warehouse workers are deciding whether to form a bargaining unit represented by the Retail, Warehouse and Department Store Union, which also speaks for workers at meat packing plants, cereal factories and department stores.
+The Bessemer warehouse workers are deciding whether to form a bargaining unit represented by RWDSU, which also speaks for workers at meat packing plants, cereal factories and department stores.
 The union would negotiate contracts with Amazon on the workers' behalf and oversee a grievance process when workers want to dispute discipline against them.

 The union would only include the 5,800 workers at the Bessemer warehouse, and none would be required to join or pay dues if the vote certifies the union.
 If people opt not to join, they still benefit from higher-pay negotiations or the grievance system, but they wouldn't be able to vote on contracts or participate in union activities like choosing politicians to endorse or running for office within the union.